Italian Greyhound

 The Italian Greyhound is essentially a Greyhound in miniature - all the elegance and grace of their larger cousins packed into a delightfully compact companion.
 Standing just 32-38 cm tall and weighing between 3-6 kg, these little sighthounds are the perfect lap dogs with a surprising athletic ability.

-Don't let their delicate appearance fool you - Italian Greyhounds can reach speeds of up to 40 km/h and were originally bred for hunting small game like rabbits and hares.
+Don't let their delicate appearance fool you - Italian Greyhounds can reach speeds of up to 40 km/h and were originally bred for hunting small game.
 Today, they're cherished as devoted companions who form incredibly strong bonds with their families.
 They're the type of dog that wants to be involved in everything you do, often following you from room to room like a shadow.

 History